Formerly North-East Employed and Locum GPs (NELG)

-- Register for payment of CLASS II NATIONAL INSURANCE contributions.
-084591-54655, or click the link to the Inland Revenue website.
+1. Register for payment of CLASS II NATIONAL INSURANCE

-- Find out who to send your pension forms and cheques to at your PCT (see also pension page)
+8. Find out where to send your pension forms and superannuation cheques.

 The current law does not allow NESG to set recommended locum fees.
 However the BMA and the National Association of Sessional GPs have jointly published guidance on how individual locums can set their fees.